 The information contained on this website does not establish, nor does it imply, doctor-patient relationship.
 Esports Healthcare does not offer this information for diagnostic purposes.
 A diagnosis must not be assumed based on the information provided.

-Migraine headaches are true, primary headaches affecting the brain and the surrounding tissues.
-There are different theories about migraines, but a common theory describes a phenomenon called cortical spreading depression.
+Migraine headaches are true, primary headaches affecting the brain and its surrounding tissues.
+There are different theories about migraines, but one of the more widely accepted theories describes a phenomenon called cortical spreading depression.

 Note: This information is based on a well-researched theory.
-However, this theory is currently the best available.
+This theory is currently the best available.
 As new research is published, this information will be updated and changed, if necessary.

 In the model of cortical spreading depression (CSD), a wave of depolarization (or activation of a nerve) spreads across the cortex of the brain following the trigger of a migraine headache.

 Note: the cortex of the brain is where all conscious activity occurs, including conscious thought, speech, motor control, and sensory input.

 Following this wave of depolarization, brain activity becomes mildly depressed.
 In other words, the nerves become somewhat inhibited and electrical activity is decreased.